kineticmobile-dev/kineticmobile-dev/README.md

 I'm a Front-end Developer, interested in dev and design.

 I make Mobile Games with React Native.<br />
-Also, I share topics related with dev and web design in my instagram.
+Also, I share topics related with Web DEV and DESIGN in my instagram.

 ### Contact
 - Mail: kineticmobile.info@gmail.com <br />